iloveyii/triggysport/README.md

 TriggySport
 ===============================

-This is an Android/Ios App developed in React, React Native.
-The app shows a list of line sports/football events and their related odds.
-The user can easily created custom Notifications get instant info about the sports the use is interested in.
+This is an Android/iOS App developed in React, React Native.
+The app shows a list of online sports/football events and their related odds.
+The user can easily creat custom Notifications, and then get instant info about the sports the user is interested in.

 ![Screenshot](http://triggysport.softhem.se/images/web.png)